TonisVomolohos/Twit.io-Privacy-Policy/README.md

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email and I will surely try to fix it/help you.

+This game fully complies with content policies and i ensure that my app is appropriate for children and compliant with all relevant laws.

 Kind regards,
   Antonis Archontakis.